psathyrella/partis/readme.md

 samtools
 --------------

-looks like you need a very recent version. download from here: http://sourceforge.net/projects/samtools/files/samtools/1.1/, bunzip2 and untar, then:
+you need a very recent version.
+Download, say, 1.1: http://sourceforge.net/projects/samtools/files/samtools/1.1/ bunzip2 and untar it, then:
 ```
 cd samtools-1.1
 make
 cd ..
 ln -s $PWD/samtools-1.1/samtools ~/bin/  # get the samtools binary in your path.
-I do it like this:
+I do it like this
 ```

 ighutil